bus710/sulcata-web/README.md

 The requirement is same as SULCATA.

 ## Keyop Example
+This example is based on [keyboard-teleop-js](http://wiki.ros.org/keyboardteleopjs/Tutorials/CreatingABasicTeleopWidgetWithSpeedControl).
+You can see a slide bar on your web page and type your keyboard to convey key siganl to roscore through ros-bridge.

 ### Installation
 In order to install the required node stack, you can download the code from this repository.